Shiina18/shiina18.github.io/_posts/2021-07-27-constrained-least-squares.md

 ### Results

+**Note that we only used SLSQP method in SciPy**, while `trust-constr` is said to be the most appropriate for large-scale problems.

 It seems that

 - CVXOPT tends to achieve negligibly higher loss.
-- CVXOPT runs significantly faster when dealing with large matrices.
+- CVXOPT runs significantly faster even when dealing with large matrices.
-- SciPy may fail to converge with default parameters when dealing with large matrices.
+- SLSQP does fail to converge with default parameters when dealing with large matrices.

 ```
 In a test that randomly generates 1000 x 100 matrices Xs and other vectors for 100 times